graup/django-prompt-responses/docs/models.rst

     .. attribute:: text

         The text to be displayed to the user.
-The string can use the `{object}` placeholder which will be replace by the object the prompt is instantiated with.
+The string can use the `{object}` placeholder which will be replaced by the object the prompt is instantiated with.

     .. attribute:: scale_min

-        For prompts with scale responsed, the minimum value of the scale.
+        For prompts with rating responses, the minimum value of the scale.
 Defaults to 1

     .. attribute:: scale_max

-        For prompts with scale responsed, the maximum value of the scale.
+        For prompts with rating responses, the maximum value of the scale.

     .. attribute:: prompt_object_type

-        An object of class ContentType to define the model of objects this prompt will be populated with when instantiated.
+        An object of class `ContentType <https://docs.djangoproject.com/en/1.11/ref/contrib/contenttypes/>`_ to define the model of objects this prompt will be populated with when instantiated.
         One prompt instance will be populated with one object of this type.
         A response will contain a reference to this object.

     .. attribute:: response_object_type

-        An object of class ContentType to define the model of objects this prompt will be populated with when instantiated.
+        An object of class `ContentType <https://docs.djangoproject.com/en/1.11/ref/contrib/contenttypes/>`_  to define the model of objects this prompt will be populated with when instantiated.
         One prompt instance will be populated with a number of objects of this type.
-        A response will create :class:`Tag`s with references to these objects.
+        A response will create :class:`Tags <Tag>` with references to these objects.

     .. method:: get_instance()